shipgirlproject/Shoukaku/README.md

         reconnectTries: 3
     }
 );
+//

-const resolver = new ShoukakuResolver({
+// Resolver for lavalink tracks const resolver = new ShoukakuResolver({
     host: 'localhost',
     port: 6969,
     auth: 'ur_a_qt_weeb'
 });
+//

+// Manager Events that you can use.
-manager.on('nodeReady', (host) => console.log(`Node ${host} is now ready`));
+// YOU MUST HANDLE nodeError EVENT manager.on('nodeReady', (host) => console.log(`Node ${host} is now ready`));
 manager.on('nodeStats', (data, host) => console.log(`Node ${host} sent a stats update`));
 manager.on('nodeReconnecting', (host) => console.log(`Node ${host} is reconnecting`));